How we score

 Methodology

-How we determine whether a supplement actually works — not just what the label claims.
+How we evaluate supplement quality — not just what the label claims.

-This framework is built on established clinical nutrition principles and regulatory reference standards — adapted for real-world supplement evaluation.
+This framework is built on established clinical nutrition principles and regulatory reference standards — adapted for label-based supplement evaluation.

 What we evaluate

-Every score is built around the attributes that most determine whether a supplement delivers meaningful results in practice — not in theory.
-This is how to choose supplements that actually work.
+Every score is built around the attributes that most determine whether a supplement label supports a clear, evidence-aligned assessment — not just whether an ingredient is present.

-In practice, many supplements fail not because of the ingredient choice — but because of insufficient dosing, poor ingredient forms, or incoherent formulations.
+In practice, many supplements are hard to compare because of insufficient dosing, unclear ingredient forms, proprietary blends, or incoherent formulations.

-• Whether declared doses fall within clinically relevant ranges.
+• Whether declared doses fall within clinically relevant ranges where those ranges are available.

 • The strength and quality of evidence behind each ingredient.